What Is Glycemic Control?

 Safety and Integration with Standard Treatment

-The medical acupuncturist should pay attention to the patient's glycemic monitoring, since improvement in insulin sensitivity may, in some cases, require adjustment of medication doses in coordination with the endocrinologist, especially in patients on sulfonylureas or insulin (risk of hypoglycemia).
+The medical acupuncturist should closely monitor the patient's glycemia, since improved insulin sensitivity may, in some cases, require medication dose adjustment in coordination with the endocrinologist, especially in patients on sulfonylureas or insulin (risk of hypoglycemia).

 Prognosis